Drive sales on autopilot with ecommerce-focused features

 For example, an extra thought that doesn’t fit with the main message of your email but still helps to communicate it.

-Even if you don’t sell anything via emails, you can use P.S. for networking or encouraging the audience to follow you elsewhere online.
-Add links to your social media pages, invite readers to join your network or subscribe to your side-content (podcasts, videos, “tip of the day,” etc.)
+Even if you don’t sell anything via email, you can use a P.S. for networking or encouraging the audience to follow you elsewhere online.
+Add links to your social media pages, invite readers to join your network, or subscribe to your side content (podcasts, videos, “tip of the day,” etc.)

 It’s a great way to grow your network online and a perfect way to end an email.

-For even better customer experience, make your P.S. visually appealing so they would hook readers and meet their eyes at once.
+For even better customer experience, make your P.S. visually appealing so they would meet readers’ eyes and hook them at once.
 Use a bold text, write it with a different font or color, format it like a separate information box, make it a button, etc.

 P.S.

-P.S. in your marketing email is also a great chance to add a personal approach to your message.
-When you sign a letter with the name of someone real in your company and then add a P.S. addressing a reader with his name, it makes him think that this aside message was written specifically to him.
+P.S. in your marketing email is also a great chance to add a personal touch to your message.
+When you sign a letter with the name of someone real in your company and then add a P.S. addressing a reader with their name, it makes them think that this aside message was written specifically to them.

 Perfect to boost trust and build more customer loyalty, right?